ssbc/ssb-threads/readme.md

 ### `ssb.threads.profile(opts)`

-Returns a pull stream that emits thread objects of public messages initiated by a certain profile `id`.
+Returns a pull stream that emits thread objects of public messages in which a certain profile `id` participated in.

 * `opts.id`: FeedId of some SSB user.
 * `opts.reverse`: boolean., default `true`. `false` means threads will be delivered from oldest to most recent, `true` means they will be delivered from most recent to oldest.